 If you are a coffee drinker, switching to African teas will help you avoid the anxiety and sleeplessness that coffee can cause.

-Since most of the teas below contain very little caffeine, they can be consumed any time of day.
+And since most of the teas below contain very little caffeine, they can be consumed any time of day.

 Finally, teas are far more interesting than coffee.
 There are thousands of blends and leaves that will keep you stimulated for years to come.